egedursun/bimod-lab/README.md

   a verification process before the contribution is accepted, and developers must have separate accounts than clients to manage their contributions effectively.
   - *Details:* TBD

 ---

-**MINOR/NON-URGENT BUGS:**

-[i] BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.

----